panyogesh/integration-magma/test-tool-4G/README.md

 ## Overview
 This tool is based on [fasferraz](https://github.com/fasferraz/eNB.git).
-Its a wonderful tool for performing quick 4G testing including some level of scale test.
+Its a wonderful tool for performing quick 4G testing.
-Have integrated this tool with our application to have a flow based testing without manually putting thie commands.
+Idea for putting up this repository is to integrate with our framework and create a flow based testing where manually putting the values in tool is not required.

 Also the idea was to have the solutions in docker so that it can mimick multi-enb scenarios as well